malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 which build upon these order parameters, using machine learning to combine many values and make decisions for new datasets.
+These existing tools [@Reinhart2017;@Dietz2017;@Boattini2018] are focussing on the identification of structures of atomic particles, identifying BCC, FCC, and HCP type structures.
+The orientational ordering is an important part of molecular crystals that is not considered by these existing tools.
-Each of these machine learning approaches have slightly different approaches, however they use existing tools for crystal detection as one of the dimensions describing local structure.
+Each of the machine learning methods mentioned have slightly different approaches, however they all use elements of existing crystal detection methods to describe local structure.

 Current applications of machine learning for crystal detection only deal with spherically symmetric particles.